 When your salivary glands are out of order, it can lead to other health problems.
 Issues with your salivary glands cause uncomfortable symptoms and are sometimes a sign of serious diseases.

-AZ Family dental has extensive information about salivary glands and how to take care of them to maintain your health.
+AZ Family Dental has extensive information about salivary glands and how to take care of them to maintain your health.

 Healthy salivary glands produce 0.5-1.5 liters of saliva every day.
 That’s nearly two quarts of spit!
 Saliva is crucial for your oral and digestive health.
 It coats your mouth to protect your teeth from bacteria and helps break down your food, so it’s easier to chew, swallow, and digest.
 Saliva also helps heal your mouth when it’s injured.